klamma/ar-for-eu-book/_pages/chapters/apm.md

 We have a look at the emerging industry DevOps approach.

-Main question is how to design and develop innovative software artifacts in a large-scale project?
+Main question is how to design and develop innovative software artefacts in a large-scale project?
 Observation from industry: A culture of communication between developers and operations

 | Developers         | Operations                   |